DataStax-Examples/prepared-statements-nodejs/README.md

 # Prepared Statements in Node.js
-This example demonstrates how to use the prepared statements in Node.js to insert and retrieve data from a Cassandra cluster.
+This example shows how to use the [prepared statements](https://docs.datastax.com/en/devapp/doc/devapp/driversBestPractices.html#driversBestPractices__usePreparedStatements) in the Node.js DataStax Driver to write and read data from a Cassandra database.

 Contributors: [Dave Bechberger](https://github.com/bechbd)

 ## Objectives

-* To provides a singular example of how to insert and retrieve data using prepared statements in Node.js
+* Learn how to use prepared statements in Node.js

 ## Project Layout

-* app.js - The main application file which contains the example code for using prepared statements
+* [app.js](app.js) - The main application file, contains the example code for using prepared statements

 ## How this Sample Works
-This example starts by first, creates a `videos` table in the `examples` keyspace.
+This example first creates a `videos` table in the `examples` keyspace.

-Once this table is created the code runs through an insert and an select using a prepared statement.
+Once this table is created the code runs an `INSERT` and `SELECT` CQL query using a prepared statement.
 To create a statement as a prepared statement in Node.js you use a command like:

 `client.execute(query, params, { prepare: true })`